ostad-ai/Python-Everything/README.md

 25) Iterators and iterables: We use iterators to iterate over iterables.
 This section reviews both of them.
 Lists, sets, tuples, and dictionaries are examples of iterables.
 26) Callable objects: We can make a class callable by defining a method in the class named **--class--**.
 This way, any instance of the class can be called like a function.
 27) List comprehension: We may use list comprehension to create lists from another lists or any iterables in  a concise way.
 A list comprehension may include for-loops and if-clauses.
+28) Functions: We will have a closer look at functions.
+Calling  functions by-reference or by-value are mentioned.
+Functions may have a variable number of arguments.
+Also, functions may have a variable number of keyword arguments.
+Some example are provided for clarification.